 While recent efforts have explored mitigation strategies, such as reducing the number of generative steps or distilling policies into simpler networks, these approaches often introduce trade-offs in empirical performance, sensitivity to hyperparameters, or increased architectural complexity \citep{ding2023consistency, janner2022planning, park2025flow}.
 Motivated by these limitations, we propose \emph{flow-based single-step completion} as a powerful policy representation that combines the expressiveness of generative models with the efficiency and simplicity required for scalable learning across offline reinforcement learning, imitation learning, and broader robotic decision-making tasks.
 The mechanism is illustrated in Figure~\ref{fig:SingleStepCompletionModel_Intro_Diagram}, where \textit{completion vectors} provide a one-step generative shortcut to the target action distribution, bypassing the need for iterative transport.
 By directly predicting a completion vector toward the target action in a single generative step, our method \textit{Single-Step Completion Policy (SSCP)} circumvents the inefficiencies of sequential generation, enables compatibility with standard value-based RL algorithms, and offers a more practical and scalable solution for high-performance policy learning.
-Our key contributions are as follows:

 Beyond one-shot action generation, we further explore the role of \textit{completion modeling} in hierarchical decision-making.
 Hierarchical methods in long-horizon goal-conditioned RL (GCRL) exploit subgoal structures by decomposing tasks into multiple decision layers.
 This naturally raises the question: just as \textit{SSCP} compresses multi-step generation into a single-step policy without sacrificing performance, can multi-level hierarchical policies also be compressed into a single flat decision step while retaining their subgoal-exploiting strengths?
 Motivated by this, we extend shortcut/completion modeling to GCRL, yielding \emph{GC-SSCP}, a flat inference policy that preserves subgoal benefits and significantly outperforms flat baselines, surpassing hierarchical state-of-the-art methods such as HIQL \citep{park2023hiql} on average in OGBench \citep{park2024ogbench} tasks.